Cathcart Wight-Boycott: Early life

-Wight-Boycott attended Marlborough College before going up to Clare College, University of Cambridge, where he joined the Cambridge University Air Squadron that was based at RAF Duxford and learned to fly in 1930.
+Wight-Boycott attended Marlborough College before going up to Clare College, Cambridge, where he joined the Cambridge University Air Squadron that was based at RAF Duxford and learned to fly in 1930.
 After leaving university he joined the Metropolitan Police as a non-uniformed civilian administrator.
 In September 1937 Wight-Boycott joined the Royal Air Force Volunteer Reserve (RAFVR) as a pilot officer in his spare time and undertook advanced combat training on Hawker Hurricanes.
 He was promoted to flying officer in the RAFVR before enlisting on a short service commission in the Royal Air Force (RAF) at the start of the Second World War in September 1939.